knoxville-utilities-board/ember-nrg-ui/README.md

 Ember NRG UI is an opinionated UI addon based on how KUB scaffolds web applications.
 The addon provides the skeleton of an Ember app so that a developer can immediately start solving a business problem.
-It includes an application shell with sidebar navigation, typical UI components, and a Release Notes route implementation to get you started.
+It includes an application shell with sidebar navigation and typical UI components to get you started.

 ## What it does

 - Overwrites `application.hbs` to use `nrg-application` component
 - Converts the application to use Sass
-- Adds routes `/release-notes` and `404 Not Found`
+- Adds route `404 Not Found`
 - Modifies `config/environment.js`
 - Modifies `ember-cli-build.js`
 - Installs `ember-cli-mirage` and `ember-cli-sass`